nobodyscripts/LeafBlowerScript/Readme.md

 ## TODO

-Killing bosses too fast results in no gap in timer, will need to redo detection
 Rethink F8, F9, Insert, Home
 Devoption: Window check, keybinds and active checks designed around dev.
    F12 Test mode, edit save file to incorrect settings and test each